There isn’t much in the way of Betfair trading books (specifically I mean).

 There’s plenty of books outside of betting exchanges to read though.
 Many of them will still really help progress and getting you thinking down the right routes.

-Here’s 5 trading books that I found useful:
+Here’s another 5 trading books that I found useful:

 #1 – Trading In The Zone

 It had to be number 1, didn’t it?

 I would go as far as to say, this book was life-changing for me.
 Especially after I had read it a couple of times.
 It’s more about your own mindset, attitude and interactions with trading than anything else, the important part.

 You’ll find useful angles to think about that can be used directly in the market inside, but it focuses mainly on your mentality.
 For me this was a massive turning point.
 As I learnt to embrace the fact that consistent results are largely, a product of my behaviour, progress accelerated.
 Understanding myself also gave me a lot more confidence in what I was doing.

 This book will help anyones Betfair trading and comes with a very high recommendation from me, no matter what level you’re at.